 - Annual Leave: 6 weeks (30 days) excluding public holidays.

 - DBS: This post is subject to a satisfactory DBS disclosure.

 - Pension: If the post holder is over 21, they will be auto-enrolled into the NEST pension scheme but may request to opt out.

 Making an application

-Please apply using the Royal SpringBoard application form ensuring that you demonstrate how your skills and experience meet the person specification and reflect Royal SpringBoard’s values.
-Applications should be returned by 9am on Friday 24th July 2020.
+Please apply using the Royal SpringBoard application form on our website, ensuring that you demonstrate how your skills and experience meet the person specification and reflect Royal SpringBoard’s values.
+Applications should be returned by 9am on Sunday 19th July 2020.

-Final interviews will be held on Wednesday 5th / Thursday 6th August 2020, ideally in the office if social distancing and travel requirements permit.
+Interviews to be held on Wednesday 5th August / Thursday 6th August 2020, ideally in the office if social distancing and travel requirements permit.

 The client requests no contact from agencies or media sales.